 Uses of organic cotton

-Organic cotton is not just used for clothing, organic products include but are not limited to: fabrics, personal care items, furnishings and children's products – such as nappies and cotton pads.
+Organic Cotton Facts is not just used for clothing, organic products include but are not limited to: fabrics, personal care items, furnishings and children's products – such as nappies and cotton pads.